Positive curvature, torus symmetry, and matroids

 For $2 \leq d \leq 4$, we again have no sporadic representations.
 Moreover, by induction, any decomposable representation is a $k$-sum of graphic representations, and it is known that these are again graphic.
 As for cographic representations $\rho_G^*$, these are also graphic unless $G$ is non-planar.
 Since we may assume moreover that $G$ is cubic, we find that either $\rho_G^*$ is graphic or that $G$ is the Kuratowski graph $K_{3,3}$, which has Betti number $b = 4$.

 For $d = 5$, the sporadic representation $\rho_{R_{10}}$ is one maximal simple representation.
 The graphic representation $\rho_{K_6}$ is another.
 The cographic case reduces to $\rho_G^*$ for some cubic, $3$-connected graph $G$ with girth at least three.
 Moreover, we may assume $G$ is non-planar.
 It follows that $G$ is obtained from $K_{3,3}$ by attaching an edge to a pair of distinct edges in $K_{3,3}$.
 By the symmetries of $K_{3,3}$, only two graphs can arise in this way.
-We denote them by $G_{5,3}$ and $G_{5,4}$, where the second index denotes the girth of the graph.
+One has girth three and the other has girth four, and we denote them by $G_{5,3}$ and $G_{5,4}$.
+(We give an alternative description below.)
 Finally, we claim the decomposable case leads to nothing new.
 Indeed, one of the summands has rank at most three and hence is both graphic and cographic, and the other has rank at most four and hence is graphic or cographic.